 The FCA is committed to mediating appropriate cases; mediation and the involvement of a neutral mediator may help the FCA to reach an agreement with the person subject to enforcement action in circumstances where settlement might not otherwise be achieved or may not be achieved so efficiently and effectively.

-5.21 Further information about the FCA's approach to mediation and the mediation process are set out on our web site.
+5.21 Further information about the FCA's approach to mediation and the mediation process are set out on our web site.7 the person concerned and more generally.

 The relevance of settled cases to subsequent action